annjychoi/cuny-class/index.md

 ***No. 1 — HTML/CSS Icon Graphic***

-Using edited text and images from your Craft of Reporting class, create graphic related to a news story you are working on.
+Create graphic related to a news story you are working on.

 You should have the following elements:
 *	Headline